Toasted Skin Syndrome – Causes, Symptoms, & Prevention Tips

 Illustration: StyleCraze Design Team

 Toasted skin syndrome is a common occurrence that occurs due to chronic heat exposure.
 We unknowingly expose our skin to a constant heat source, especially when working on a laptop kept on the thighs or heat radiated from electric heaters and stoves during the winters.
-We may enjoy the warmth, but little do we realize that the heat damages the skin tissues and may cause redness, itching, and skin peeling.
-Therefore, avoid constant heat exposure to prevent any thermal injury, and whenever you notice skin discoloration or any changes in the skin texture, consult a doctor.
+This prolonged exposure can lead to symptoms similar to heat rash in adults, such as redness, itching, and skin peeling.
+Therefore, limit direct exposure to heat sources by avoiding prolonged use of heated devices on your skin.
+Wearing protective clothing and using heat-resistant barriers can help shield your skin from damage.
+However, whenever you notice skin discoloration or any changes in the skin texture, consult a doctor.
 Also, toasted skin syndrome may indicate an underlying health condition.
 Make sure you go for a thorough checkup to determine the exact cause and start treatment.

 Frequently Asked Questions